HomeLatest NewsPolicyGoogle, Facebook, Twitter plan to shut Hong Kong operations over new data laws

 Preferred Source of Google

-Global technology giants including Facebook Inc, Google and Twitter may soon shut operations in Hong Kong.
+Global giants including Inc, Google and Twitter may soon shut operations in Hong Kong.
 The top platforms have already hinted to the Hong Kong administration about discontinuing their services in wake of the new proposed -protection laws in the country.

 According to the top sources, the new proposed laws make the tech companies liable for the malicious sharing of individuals’ information online.
 A letter sent by an industry group in this regard that also includes the internet firms said companies are concerned that the planned rules to address ‘doxing’ could put their staff at risk of criminal investigations or prosecutions related to what the firms’ users post online, Journal reported.